Chii1-chips/Chii1-chips/README.md

 # 📭 📨  ..
 Huh.
 What's this?
 Mail? *Seriousl-*?
 # OH!!!
 # It's a new github page!
-Between me and Ayumi! (https://github.com/Cuddling-Encouraged-heavily-Dnc)
+Between me and [Ayumi!](https://github.com/Cuddling-Encouraged-heavily-Dnc)
-# Go check it out! https://github.com/Chii1-chips/SILLYSTUFF (it'll be updated randomly, as this is just for fun!) . . . 🐈‍⬛
+# Go check it out!
+[SILLYSTUFF GITHUB PAGE](https://github.com/Chii1-chips/SILLYSTUFF) (it'll be updated randomly, as this is just for fun!) . . . 🐈‍⬛

       *　　　　　　　　　　　.